 He looks sheepishly at her.
 ‘You’ve got a rather impressive record…’

-‘Oh yes, you are!’
-Derek chuckles.
+‘Oh yes, you are,’ Derek chuckles.

 ‘You are so… so… so full of yourself you must weigh a ton!’

-‘But why didn’t you tell Granny?
-She could have talked to the Mayor.’
-Teddy asks.
-‘His daughter kind of set you up after all.’
+‘But why didn’t you tell Granny all about it?
+She could have tried to help?
+Talk to the Mayor or something,’ Teddy asks.

-‘I don’t know how to break the news, but I’m promised…’
+‘I don’t know how to break the news, but, I’m promised-’

 ‘Derek!’
 Taïga stares angrily back at him.

 ‘I don’t know who!
 I’ve never met him!
 I don’t even know his name!
-This is something that was decided even before I was born!’
+This is something that was decided even before I was born.’
 She looks sheepishly at a fuming Derek.

 ‘Thank God for small favors…’ Derek resumes his pacing.
 ‘There must be something you can do… WE can do… Gosh, I’ll kill him!’